 Staff has reviewed the record and filings to date and agrees with the DOC EERA that no material violations of statute, rule or permit condition have been identified or established.
-Staff also believes that the additional requirements outlined by the DOC EERA (and repeated below) with one additional requirement regarding filing of Sibley Wind's PPA with Minnesota Municipal Power Agency (MMPA), would be a reasonable approaches to resolving the issues before the Commission.
-Staff believes information contained in the PPA would help staff monitor milestones of the project to ensure that the project is meeting appropriate milestones and Commission compliance obligations.3
+Staff also believes that the additional requirements outlined by the DOC EERA (and repeated below), would be a reasonable approach to resolving the issues before the Commission.
+Staff has modified the additional requirements to reflect the lapse in time (as this matter was originally scheduled for February 2015 and was delayed to April 2015 due to a Sibley Wind's schedule conflict).
+Staff has also added a requirement to file the results of the avian studies, of which a report was expected to be completed in December 2014, with the Commission by April 15, 2015.

-Therefore, absent the remaining issue regarding the 'commencement of construction' discussed later in this section, staff believes the Commission could reasonably find that there has not been a material violation of the site permit and Sibley Wind should be required to [as modified by Commission staff for procedural clarity and PPA information]:
+Therefore, absent the remaining issue regarding the 'commencement of construction' discussed later in this section, staff believes the Commission could reasonably find that there has not been a material violation of the site permit and Sibley Wind should be required to [as modified by Commission staff for procedural clarity]:

-• File with the Commission notification of any changes in project ownership going forward;4
+• File with the Commission notification of any changes in project ownership going forward;3